jetpulp/jetdocker/README.md

 * JETDOCKER_UP_DEFAULT_SERVICE : (optional, default=web) docker-compose service used by `jetdocker up`
 * JETDOCKER_DB_DEFAULT_SERVICE : (optional, default=db) docker-compose service used for database restoration
 * JETDOCKER_TERM_DEFAULT_SERVICE : (optional) docker-compose service used by `jetdocker term`
-* DB_RESTORE_TIMEOUT : (optional, default=3m0s)database restoration timeout
+* DB_RESTORE_TIMEOUT : (optional, default=3m0s) database restoration timeout
 * SERVER_NAME : (required) hostname
 * VIRTUAL_HOST : (required) list of hostnames, separated by comma
 * MYSQL_DATABASE : (optional) name of the database

 Usually `SERVER_NAME` is constructed based on an other env var : `JETDOCKER_DOMAIN_NAME`, jetdocker set it as default to `localhost.tv` (see http://localhost.tv), for example with `SERVER_NAME=project.$JETDOCKER_DOMAIN_NAME`, project.localhost.tv will resolve on 127.0.0.1.

-`JETDOCKER_DOMAIN_NAME` can be specified in `~/.jetdockerrc`, for example: `JETDOCKER_DOMAIN_NAME=192.168.0.10.xip.io`, xip.io will resolve *.192.168.0.10.xip.io on 192.168.0.10, you could then test with a mobile device on your local serveur wich is on 192.168.0.10 on your local LAN.
+`JETDOCKER_DOMAIN_NAME` can be modified in `~/.jetdockerrc`, for example: `JETDOCKER_DOMAIN_NAME=192.168.0.10.xip.io`, xip.io will resolve *.192.168.0.10.xip.io on 192.168.0.10, you could then test with a mobile device on your local server which is on 192.168.0.10 on your local LAN.

 The main usage of jetdocker is to run a docker-compose config :